cloudflare/docker-opentsdb/README.md

 TSD metrics back to OpenTSDB.
 Value for `host` tag will be taken from `MESOS_TASK_ID` if possible or from `hostname -s` output.

+## Log level

+The following log level env variables exist:

+* `TSD_ROOT_LOG_LEVEL` to set root log level, defaults to `INFO`.
+* `TSD_QUERY_LOG_LEVEL` to set query log level, defaults to `INFO`.

+Note that default root log level is quite verbose and you'll probably want to change it to `WARN` for production.
+Setting query log level to `WARN` or higher effectively disables query logging.

 ## Running ad-hoc OpenTSDB commands

 If you supply any args to the image, they will be passed to `tsdb` executable.